-Simon Blake-Wilson, Information Security, Mathematics and Public-Key Cryptography, in Designs, Codes and Cryptography, 19, 81 (2000).
+Simon Blake-Wilson, Information Security, Mathematics and Public-Key Cryptography, in Designs, Codes and Cryptography Vol. 19 at 81 (2000).

-132. Further, the '591 patent claims improve upon the functioning of a computer system by allowing encrypted electronic data to be securely transmitted through an intermediary without the intermediary gaining access to the unencrypted information.
+130. Further, the '591 patent claims improve upon the functioning of a computer system by allowing encrypted electronic data to be securely transmitted through an intermediary without the intermediary gaining access to the unencrypted information.
 This improves the security of the computer system and allows it to be more efficient.
-"Third parties, however, may offer valuable services to the participants in a communication, but existing protocols for involvement of more than two parties are either inefficient or insecure."
+46 "Third parties, however, may offer valuable services to the participants in a communication, but existing protocols for involvement of more than two parties are either inefficient or insecure."
 '591 patent, col. 2:59-62.
 Studies have confirmed that the inventions disclosed in the '591 patent improve the security of systems.

-Kev management is a big concern with encryption, because the effectiveness of the solution ultimately depends on protecting the kev.
-If the kev is exposed, the data being protected with the kev is, essentially, exposed.
-Wherever the kev is stored, it must be protected, and it should be changed on occasion.
+Key management is a big concern with encryption, because the effectiveness of the solution ultimately depends on protecting the key.
+If the key is exposed, the data being protected with the key is, essentially, exposed.
+Wherever the key is stored, it must be protected, and it should be changed on occasion.
 For example, if an administrator with access to a key leaves an organization, the key should be changed.